SpikeHD/AsciiVert/README.md

 ## Flags (all have 1-letter aliases)

-* `--in` - File to be input, required (auto-detects file type)
+* `--in` - File to be input, required (file will be treated as an image if no framerate is provided)
 * `--out` - File to be output, required
 * `--resolution` - Resolution to output file, required (NOTE: Resolution is *symbol* resolution, ***not*** image resolution)
 * `--framerate` - Framerate to export video as, required

 ## Other

-* --api - No argument, starts the site/API service
+* `--api` - No argument, starts the site/API service

 Examples of potential commands: